HavWho/rsschool-cv/cv.md

 - VCL

 ## Experience
-You can see my code in my [GitHub account](https://github.com/HavWho)
+You can see my code at my [GitHub account](https://github.com/HavWho)

 ## Education
 At the moment I'm a student of BSUIR (Faculty of Computer Systems and Networks, Information Technology Software)